The City has committed to continually improving the Integrated Development Ordinance (IDO) through a Biennial Update process.

 - Step 3: City Council

-EPC is expected to vote on the proposed amendments to the 2025 IDO Updtae on Thursday, November 20 at 8:40 am.
+EPC voted to recommend APPROVAL of the proposed amendments to the 2025 IDO Update on November 20, 2025.

-- For the Zoom link, agenda, meeting materials, and Notices of Decision, visit the EPC webpage.
+- For the Notice of Decision and a summary of recommendations, visit the EPC webpage.

-Planning staff will host study sessions for the public prior to the EPC hearing in October.
+Planning staff hosted study sessions for the public prior to the EPC hearing in October.

 |